-Our Ethics and Business Conduct program includes our long-established Code of Ethics, regular employee ethics training, confidential resources to report ethics concerns or questions, and clear expectations for suppliers.
+Our Ethics and Business Conduct program includes our long-established Code of Ethics, consistent ethics training for employees, confidential resources to report ethics concerns or questions, and clear expectations for suppliers.

 WE REGULARLY REVIEW AND REVISE OUR CODE OF ETHICS

 First established in 1976 and now in its ninth edition, our Code of Ethics clearly outlines our expectations for ethical business conduct within Weyerhaeuser.
-With translations in multiple languages, our Code of Ethics is a resource for all employees on ethical decision-making and provides guidance on topics such as conflicts of interest, antitrust and competition laws, international business conduct, preventing harassment and discrimination, human rights, health and safety, and much more.
+With translations in multiple languages, our Code of Ethics is a resource for all employees and board members on ethical decision-making and provides guidance on topics such as conflicts of interest, antitrust and competition laws, international business conduct, preventing harassment and discrimination, human rights, health and safety, and much more.
 We periodically update our Code of Ethics to reflect changes in laws, company policies or other related activities.

 WE CONDUCT RECURRING ETHICS TRAINING

 We provide comprehensive ethics training to all employees on a regular basis, and we also ensure employees in key roles complete a certificate of compliance.
-In 2019 we updated our ethics and compliance training modules and refreshed our enterprise risk assessment, and in 2020, we updated our overall ethics training itself.
+In 2019 we updated our ethics and compliance training modules and refreshed our enterprise risk assessment, and in 2020 we updated and refreshed our overall ethics training itself.
 We always encourage our employees to ask before they act if the path forward is not clear.

 WE ENCOURAGE PEOPLE TO REPORT ETHICAL CONCERNS

-To report concerns or ask questions about potential violations of our Code of Ethics, company policies or the law, anyone can confidentially and anonymously call our EthicsLine at 800-716-3488 or use Weyerhaeuser EthicsOnline.
+To report concerns or ask questions about potential violations of our Code of Ethics, company policies or the law, anyone can anonymously call our EthicsLine at 800-716-3488 or use Weyerhaeuser EthicsOnline.
 These resources are managed by an independent company and are available in multiple languages 24 hours a day, seven days a week.
 The resulting confidential case reports are quickly referred to our Ethics and Business Conduct office.
-Concerns about accounting, audit matters or internal controls can also be submitted directly to the chair of our board of directors' Audit Committee by contacting our corporate secretary.
+Concerns about accounting, audit matters or internal controls can also be submitted to the chair of our board of directors' Audit Committee by contacting our corporate secretary.

 WE EXPECT OUR SUPPLIERS TO BE ETHICAL

-We use a variety of processes to ensure both our company and our supply chain are responsibly managed.
+We use a variety of processes to ensure both our company and our supply chain are managed ethically.